brandonhippe/Advent-of-Code/README.md

-This repository contains all of Brandon Hippe's code and input data for Advent of Code
+This repository contains all of Brandon Hippe's code for Advent of Code

 Years with completed project(s) and languages: